Choral fantasia on "O du fröhliche" (op. 54, 1975)

 Bertold Hummel Foundation

-It is an impressive spectacle when four organs, two choirs and several wind ensembles play music at the same time.
-At the "Music for Advent and Christmas" in the main church of St Michael's under the direction of Günther Jena, a composition for this unusual instrumentation was the highlight and finale.
-Bertold Hummel had written a fantasia on the Sicilian Christmas carol "O du fröhliche, o du selige" especially for this concert.
-All the organs and organ positives in the "Michel" and their locations were included in the musical events.
-Hummel combines apocalyptic foreboding and a Christmas message of joy.
-The masses of sound emanating from all four directions (from three galleries and the chancel) are impressive.
+It really is a spectacular sight when four organs, two choirs and several wind ensembles play together at the same time.
+At the “Music for Advent and Christmas” concert in St Michael’s Church, conducted by Günther Jena, a composition for this unusual ensemble formed the highlight and finale.
+Bertold Hummel had written a fantasia based on the Sicilian Christmas carol “O du fröhliche, o du selige” especially for this concert.
+All the organs and positive organs in “Michel”, along with their locations, were incorporated into the musical performance.
+Hummel combines apocalyptic foreboding with the joyful message of Christmas.
+Particularly impressive were the masses of sound emanating from virtually all four corners of the church (from three galleries and the chancel).

 Dear Mr Hummel,

-May I remind you once again of our gigantic Christmas play, if you could make up your mind to do so.
-I have already spoken to Edward Tarr about it.
-(Just don't make his part and the part of the first organist too easy!)
-I would need the sheet musicfor the large choir (please not heavier than "Silent Night" - which will be performed again on this occasion) on 12 November.
+if you have managed to make up your mind at all, may I remind you once again of our magnificent Christmas production.
+I have already discussed this with Edward Tarr.
+(Please do not make his part or the part of the first organist too easy!)
+For the large choir (please not more difficult than ‘Silent Night’ – which will be performed again on this occasion), I would need the sheet music by 12 November.

-By the way: I would like to perform your fantasia in October 1977as part of a concert on B-A-C-H .
+By the way: I would like to performyour Fantasia in October 1977as part of a concert dedicated to B-A-C-H .

 Hamburg, 29 September 1975, Günter Jena